 We generate IP Adaptations revenue from the production of adaptations of certain content on our platform into other media formats such as film, streaming series, games and merchandise.
 IP Adaptations help cultivate deeper relationships with fans of our original content; provide an additional source of revenue for our platform and creators; and can promote awareness of the WEBTOON brand and our content in its original form, thereby serving as a powerful user acquisition tool especially in newer markets such as North America.
-In fact, according to a survey conducted by Euromonitor, a third of WEBTOON consumers had watched a movie or show based on content previously seen on WEBTOON, which demonstrates the power of our IP in increasing brand awareness.

-Our production model may take the form of licensing, pre-production only, co-production with third-party partners and/or end-to-end in-house production.
+Our production model may take the form of licensing, preproduction only, co-production with third-party partners and/or end-to-end in-house production.
 The majority of production to date has involved smaller investments with lower production risk being borne by us relative to third-party production partners.
-Occasionally, we may choose to rely entirely on using our in-house production capabilities or assume larger investments if we determine that the potential reward will substantially exceed the investment risk and the magnitude of the required investment is manageable.
+Occasionally, we may choose to rely entirely on using our in-house production capabilities or assume larger investments if we determine the potential reward to substantially exceed the investment risk and the magnitude of the required investment is manageable.

-In 2023, we generated \$108.3 million of IP Adaptations revenue, as compared to revenue of \$82.5 million for 2022, representing an increase of 31.4% compared to the prior year period.
-In 2023, IP Adaptations revenue comprised approximately 8.4% of our total revenue.
+In 2022, we generated \$82.5 million of IP Adaptations revenue, which comprised approximately 7.6% of our total revenue.